petri-ojala/terraform-gcp-instance-scheduler/README.md

 For example to schedule an instance to run between 06:30 and 18:00 every working day, one would define `0630_workday` as the start schedule and `1800_workday` or `18_workday` as the stop schedule.

+If you are not familiar with cron scheduler syntax, please see https://en.wikipedia.org/wiki/Cron

 ## Code

 ## Example